maggiebasta/playlist-generation/README.md

 4. Run `song_distance_calculator.ipynb` to calculate "distance" between songs -- **???? <<Michael question for @Maggie>> is this just a 2M x 2M matrix where matrix[i][j] = # of times song i and song j appear in same playlist ???? (stored in ????)**

-## Model
+## Models

 ### WRMF

+Stored in `Models/wrmf.py`

+- Use Weighted Regularized Matrix Factorization to get most similar tracks based on their presence in playlists
+	- User x Item matrix ==> Playlist x Track matrix (where M[i][j] = 1 iff Playlist i contains Track j)
-- Use cosine similarity to assess similarity between tracks instead of simple dot product per (http://www.cs.toronto.edu/~mvolkovs/sigir2015_svd.pdf)
+- Currently uses dot product to assess similarity between tracks -- Future work: However, this paper advises to use cosine similarity instead of simple dot product (http://www.cs.toronto.edu/~mvolkovs/sigir2015_svd.pdf)

+### Nearest Neighbor

+Stored in `Models/nearest_neighbor.py`

+- Use K-NN with distance metric of cosine similarity on a Track x Playlist matrix (where M[i][j] = 1 iff Track i is in Playlist j) to get similar tracks